4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

 - The unsorted join will join two tables directly without sorting the right table.
 - The sorted join will sort the right table first, and then join two tables.

-Like `LEFT JOIN`, `LAST JOIN` returns all rows in the left table, even if there are no matching rows in the right table.
+Like `LEFT JOIN`, `LAST JOIN` returns all rows in the left table, even if there are no matched rows in the right table.
 ## Syntax

 ```